mhbbParsa/acoustic_camera/README.md

 | Block RAM (RAMB18) | 1 | 50 | 2.0% |
 | DSP48E1 | 20 | 90 | 22.2% |

-Timing closes at 100 MHz (the system clock constraint) with +0.179 ns worst negative slack — all user-specified constraints met.
+Timing closes at 100 MHz (the system clock constraint) with +0.179 ns worst negative slack, and all user-specified constraints met.

 ## Simulation